Same-sex marriage in Estonia: Registered Partnership Act

-Because the Riigikogu has yet to adopt the implementation acts, same-sex couples in Estonia have been in legal limbo, and have increasingly turned to the courts in order to have their rights recognised.
-Numerous partnerships have been performed in Estonia, but these unions were initially not entered into the population registry.
-In August 2016, a same-sex couple filed a complaint with the Tallinn Administrative Court.
-In February 2017, the court ordered the government to pay monetary damages for failing to adopt the implementing acts.
-On April 10, 2018, the Supreme Court ruled that the law is in effect and should be enforced, despite the lack of the implementing measures.

-In February 2017, the Tallinn Administrative Court ruled that the Ministry of the Interior had to correctly register the stepchild adoption of a same-sex couple.
+In February 2017, the Tallinn Administrative Court ruled that the Ministry of the Interior had to register the stepchild adoption of a same-sex couple.
 The Ministry announced it would not appeal the decision.
-In January 2018, the Tartu Circuit Court ruled that a lesbian couple in a registered partnership may adopt.
-The court overturned a lower court's ruling which had rejected the couple's adoption application.
+In January 2018, the Tartu Circuit Court ruled that a lesbian couple in a registered partnership could adopt, overturning a lower court ruling which had rejected the couple's adoption application.

-On January 27, 2023, Minister of the Interior Lauri Läänemets signed a protocol allowing same-sex registered partners to share a common surname.

-During the public debate about the bill, a number of public figures came out as gay, including choreographer Jüri Nael, actor Risto Kübar, fashion designer Aldo Järvsoo, and singer Lauri Liiv.
+During the public debate on the bill, a number of public figures came out as gay, including choreographer Jüri Nael, actor Risto Kübar, fashion designer Aldo Järvsoo, and singer Lauri Liiv.